DianaShin/TravelNHost/README.md

 ## Features

 * Authentication: Secure frontend to backend user authentication using BCrypt.
 * Search destinations and hosts: Users can search for destinations through the destination index on the frontpage as well as the autocomplete search bar in the navigation bar.
+Users are also able to search for hosts on each destination's show page.
 * Google Maps Integration: Each of the 17 destinations have show pages correctly mnap its location and hosts to Google Maps using React/Redux.
 * Make Hosting Requests: Users are able to make hosting requests to hosts.
 Airbnb's React dates library was utilized for the calendar functionality.
+Users receive a confirmation message once a request has been sent.
+* User Dashboard: The currentUser has a dashboard where s/he can see upcoming travel plans hosted by other TravelNhost members, as well as upcoming guests.